merenlab/merenlab.org/_posts/miscellaneous/2017-06-22-microbial-dark-matter.md

 <div class="blockquote-author">Ford Doolittle</div>
 </blockquote>

 This is a quote from [The Philosophical Approach: An Interview with Ford Doolittle](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1005173) by Jane Gitschier that I largely agree with.
-We mostly complain about things in our labs to people we work with, and the criticism rarely exceeds the boundaries of those safe spaces even when it has to for everyone's sake.
+We mostly complain about things in our labs to people we work with, and the criticism rarely exceeds the boundaries of those safe spaces even when it should for everyone's sake.
 I decided to write this post partially to not do that, and put this out somewhere.
 Hey, I still like you and am excited about your science --let's say this is just me trying to be responsible in a way.

 The other reason is purely practical.
 I have been seeing the term "dark matter" in the field a bit too often recently.
 In fact it came to a point where a soil microbiologist colleague of mine sent me a paper to edit, and the title of the draft had "dark matter" in it.
 I thought I could post this out in the open, so my friends and colleagues who may care can know where I stand.